Report Types

 • Its purpose is to facilitate informed, high-level decisions about cybersecurity measures and risk management strategies, allowing executives to grasp the assessment's significance without delving into the technical intricacies.

-In summary, Ethiack's reporting system offers a two-tiered approach to accommodate the diverse needs of an organization.
-The technical report provides a deep dive into the technical aspects of findings and their mitigation, while the executive report distills this information into business-focused insights for executive and administrative audiences.
-Together, these reports empower organizations to address security vulnerabilities effectively and make informed decisions to safeguard their digital assets and reputation.
+In summary, Ethiack's reporting system offers a three-tiered approach to accommodate the diverse needs of an organization.
+The technical report provides a deep dive into the technical aspects of findings and their mitigation, the executive report distills this information into business-focused insights for executive and administrative audiences, and the customer-facing report offers a concise overview of the company's security posture to reinforce trust with customers and stakeholders.